mizhang/interview_street/README.md

                                    Currently 1/3 submitted programs are accepted as good solutions.

 Python:
-   4. Sudoku_python:               A GUI sudoku game written in Python.
+   4. Sudoku_python:               A GUI sudoku game written in Python (with Pygame library).